Members of the Advisory Board (AdBo)

 Jürgen Feldmeier, R.A.

-After graduating from Hardenberg Secondary School in Fuerth, he read law at the University of Erlangen.
-He conducted his legal traineeship at the OLG (Higher Regional Court) in Nuremberg and set up his own law firm in Nuremberg in 1982.
+After graduating from the Hardenberg High School in Fürth, he studied law at the University of Erlangen, completed his legal clerkship at the Higher Regional Court of Nuremberg and founded his own law firm in Nuremberg in 1982.

-Since then, Jürgen Feldmeier regards himself as a service provider for people in need gaining ever increasing experience as a long-standing chairman of a foundation in Nuremberg, founder of an association for justice in property and bank law, board member and company consultant.
+Since then, Jürgen Feldmeier has seen himself as a service provider for people in need, gaining more and more experience as the long-standing chairman of a foundation in Nuremberg, founder of an association for justice in real estate and banking law, board member and management consultant.

 After graduating from the technical secondary school in 1975, Roman Fertinger joined the Bavarian riot police.
 For the next three years, he worked as patrol officer in Nuremberg.